keymanapp/keyman/common/web/gesture-recognizer/docs/web-reintegration.md

 Rather than specifying callback methods, we also shift to use of `EventEmitter` and an event-based model.
 At this stage, the event parameters should be relatively easy to interpret and forward to the original methods.

+## From feat/web/gesture-recognizer-bounds

+This adds abstraction + generalization for gesture detection boundary logic.
+To translate the new config parameters to KeymanWeb's VisualKeyboard...

+`inputStartBounds`: would be left undefined.
+Default behavior is a perfect match here.

+`maxRoamingBounds`: would be backed by an invisible VisualKeyboard-managed element.
+This element would be and resized with the other VisualKeyboard elements.
+Represents the currently 1/3-a-row buffer above the keyboard that supports continued interaction before cancelling it.

+Alternatively, this _could_ receive a custom wrapper implementation of the interface that simply appends extra space to each side of the main target-element's `getBoundingClientRect` value.
+(One issue with this approach is that the padding value may differ per device orientation.)

+`safeBounds`: would be left undefined.
+The default behavior is modeled directly after VisualKeyboard's viewport-aware bounds detection & logic.